gbdev/pandocs/content/The_Cartridge_Header.md

-An internal information area is located at 0100-014F in each cartridge.
+An internal information area is located at $0100-014F in each cartridge.
 It contains the following values:

 ### 0100-0103 - Entry Point

-After displaying the Nintendo Logo, the built-in boot procedure jumps to this address (100h), which should then jump to the actual main program in the cartridge.
-Usually this 4 byte area contains a NOP instruction, followed by a JP 0150h instruction.
+After displaying the Nintendo Logo, the built-in boot procedure jumps to this address ($0100), which should then jump to the actual main program in the cartridge.
+Usually this 4 byte area contains a `nop` instruction, followed by a `jp $0150` instruction.
 But not always.

 ### 0104-0133 - Nintendo Logo